 The Great Barrier Reef

 Depending on the age of your kids, snorkelling or kayaking both provide amazing access to the vibrant corals and spectacular sea life.
 It’s definitely worth considering a tour on a glass-bottomed boat.
 Perfectly designed to make experiencing the reef easy, there are many different places you can book in for a tour.
-Set off from Cairns, the Whitsundays, Port Douglas or Fitzroy Island.
-Fitzroy Island has glass-bottomed boat tours leaving twice daily, and you can opt for a snorkelling option as well or a ‘staying dry’ coral viewing tour.
+Set off from Cairns, the Whitsundays, Port Douglas, Fitzroy Island or Airlie Beach.
+Airlie Beach boat tours and Fitzroy Island have glass-bottomed boat tours leaving at a minimum twice daily, and you can opt for a snorkelling option as well or a ‘staying dry’ coral viewing tour.